 The University of Cambridge is now offering Conservation Leadership Scholarships.
-These opportunities are available for students from less developed and developing countries to pursue a master degree in Conservation Leadership.
+These scholarships are available for students from less developed and developing countries to pursue a master degree in Conservation Leadership.

 The MPhil in Conservation Leadership aims to train students to address the challenges of biodiversity conservation in an integrated and interdisciplinary manner.

 The University of Cambridge is a collegiate public research university in Cambridge, England.
 Founded in 1209, Cambridge is the second-oldest university in the English-speaking world and the world’s fourth-oldest surviving university.

 All applicants for whom English is not a native language will be asked to upload evidence of their Competence in English.

 Course Level: Scholarships are available for pursuing MPhil program.

 Study Subject: Scholarships are awarded in the field of Conservation Leadership.